ToneLi/RT-Retrieving-and-Thinking/README.md

 ### 1) Overview

 The architecture of our proposed RT is depicted in the diagram below.
-It consists of three major parts:
+It consists of two major parts:

 <img src="https://github.com/ToneLi/RT-Retrieving-and-Thinking/blob/main/RT_framework.png" width="500"/>
+Based on the findings mentioned above, we introduce a novel approach called RT (Retrieving and Thinking) and present it in Figure 5.
+The RT method comprises two primary steps: (1) retrieving the most pertinent examples for the given test sentence, which are incorporated as part of the instruction in the ICL.
+This step is accomplished through the process of Retrieving.
+(2) guiding LLM to recognize the entity gradually, demonstrating this progression as Thinking.
+In the following sections, we provide a comprehensive explanation of each component.